-Use a 1/3 cup measuring cup to help form the tuna into cakes.
-Place the tuna cakes on a greased griddle or skillet and cook over medium heat for three to five minutes per side before transferring to an aluminum foil covered baking pan.
+Use a ⅓ cup measuring cup to help form the tuna into patties, then place them on a greased griddle or skillet and cook over medium heat for three to five minutes per side before transferring to an aluminum foil covered baking pan.

-Bake the tuna cakes for fifteen to twenty minutes until heated through.
+Bake the healthy tuna patties in the oven for fifteen to twenty minutes, just until heated through.

 - Butternut squash is used to add some bulk to the tuna cakes but pumpkin or acorn squash can also be used.